-The format for all station alarms is "Station n [alarm text]," for example, "Station 12 receiver low level."
+The format for all station alarms is "Station n [alarm text]."
 The format for all pump alarms is "Pump n [alarm text]."
 Any alarm that does not start with "Station" or "Pump" is a system alarm.

 The following tables list all alarms alphabetically, together with possible causes.
 A "critical" alarm is one that causes the affected device to stop.